How to Break Up With Someone

 How to Break Up With Someone You Live With

 OK, so you want to break up with your partner, but you're still sharing an internet password, a utility bill, and a bed.
 "If you are considering breaking up with someone you live with, it's important to have a plan before you break up," Dr. Casey advises.
-Find new living arrangements, and work out any financial issues prior to breaking up.
-In your planning phase, Dr. Casey encourages people who are breaking up with someone they live with to consider factors like separating pets and working out lease agreements.
+Find new living arrangements and work out any financial issues prior to breaking up.
+In your planning phase, Dr. Casey also encourages people who are breaking up with someone they live with to consider factors like separating pets and working out lease agreements.

 How to Cope With a Breakup